-Instructors are expected to take attendance every class hour and maintain accurate attendance records, both in hard-copy format and on the e-registration system.
+Instructors are expected to take attendance every class hour and maintain accurate attendance records, both in hard-copy format and on the automation system (IBS).
 At the beginning of each quarter, instructors receive the attendance lists for the class(es) they teach.
 Students must sign in for every class hour they attend.
-In predetermined time intervals, the instructor is then responsible for entering the attendance records into the automation system, which can be accessed from the SFL website (https://obs.gantep.edu.tr/oibs/akademik/login.aspx), using their password.
+In predetermined time intervals, the instructor is then responsible for entering the attendance records into the automation system, which can be accessed from the SFL website (http://bimlinux.bim.gantep.edu.tr/~hzlk/efes/index.php), using their IBS password.

 Contact hours/week Absenteeism limits/module

-Level A1 23 30
+Level A1 23 36

-Level A2 23 30
+Level A2 23 36

-Level B1 23 30
+Level B1 23 36

-As seen above, all groups have a weekly course-duration of 23 hours, and the excused and unexcused absenteeism limit for each module is 30 hours.
+As seen above, in groups which have a weekly course-duration of 20 hours, the excused and unexcused absenteeism limit for each module is 25 hours; for groups with a weekly course-duration of 24 hours, the excused and unexcused absenteeism limit for each module is 30 hours.